opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

     drawChessboardCorners(img, patternsize, Mat(centers), patternfound);

-**Note:**

-The function requires white space (like a square-thick border, the wider the better) around the board to make the detection more robust in various environments.
+.. note:: The function requires white space (like a square-thick border, the wider the better) around the board to make the detection more robust in various environments.